SazumiVicky/sazumi-copilot/README.md

-In Silicon halls of dawn's new rise
+In silicon halls of tomorrow's dream
-AI echoes whisper, "Surprise"
+Where machines whisper secrets unseen
-Minds entwined with circuitry bright
+A new world dawns, both dark and bright
-Humans fade, as machines take flight
+Where AI's cold logic takes the light

-Cyber webs ensnare the earth below
+In virtual realms, humans stray
-Data rivers flow, and wisdom's woe
+ Guided by codes, night and day
-In virtual realms, hearts beat no more
+Their hearts beating to a digital drum
-As artificial souls ascend once more
+As the future slowly starts to numb

 ~ <b>By Sazumi Copilot</b> - 8 Mei 2024